-Yesterday we talked about the slow but inevitable move to electric cars and the challenges it will create for infrastructure funding.
+Yesterday we talked about the slow but inexorable move to electric cars and the challenges it will create for infrastructure funding.
 Today, there’s news of a breakthrough in battery technology that could accelerate the need to revamp how we pay for our roadways sooner rather than later.

 At the University of Texas, Austin, one of the men who invented the lithium-ion battery, John Goodenough, and a team of engineers have created a battery that uses glass laced with lithium or sodium as the foundation for its technology.
 The result is a rechargeable battery with a very high energy density and a long cycle life.